lcmd-epfl/Q-stack/README.md

 Stay tuned for updates!

 ## Acknowledgements [↑](#Contents-)
-The authors of Q-stack acknowledge the National Centre of Competence in Research (NCCR) "Materials' Revolution: Computational Design and Discovery of Novel Materials (MARVEL)" of the Swiss National Science Foundation (SNSF, grant number 182892).
+The authors of Q-stack acknowledge the National Centre of Competence in Research (NCCR) "Materials' Revolution: Computational Design and Discovery of Novel Materials (MARVEL)" of the Swiss National Science Foundation (SNSF, grant number 182892) and the European Research Council (ERC, grant agreement no 817977).

 ![ackw logo](./images/ackw.png)